Terms

 import {

-core.bool {bool},
+core.bool {and},

 }

-define sample(): unit {
+define sample() -> unit {

 // using top-level variables

-let _ = B.bool // using a prefixed top-level name
+let _ = core.bool.and; // using the fully qualified name `core.bool.and`

 Unit